YuheshPandian/TechDock/README.md

 # TechDock

-TechDock is an RSS feed blog aggregator designed to collect, organize, and display content from various blogs in a centralized interface.
-This application enables users to stay updated with the latest posts from their favorite blogs without visiting each site individually.
+TechDock is an RSS feed blog aggregator designed to collect, organize, and display content from various tech blogs in a centralized interface.
+This application enables programmers to stay updated with the latest posts from their favorite blogs without visiting each site individually.

 ## Features